slatedocs/slate/source/index.html.md

 ![Bulk Disburse](images/bulk_disburse_finish.png)

-_Cancelled_
+_Cancel_

-If you choose to stop your disbursement campaign, the status of your bulk disbursement campaign will indicate a cancel status.
+If you choose to stop your disbursement campaign, the status of your bulk disbursement campaign will indicate a cancelled status.

 ![Bulk Disburse](images/bulk_disburse_cancel.png)